Robert Smith (journalist, born 1940)

-Robert Michael Smith (born November 4, 1940) is a mediator, lawyer, author, and former journalist for The New York Times.
+Robert Michael Smith (born November 4, 1940) is an American mediator, lawyer, author, and former journalist for The New York Times.

 Smith covered Washington for The New York Times in the 1960s and 1970s.
 The New York Times, BBC News, NBC, and other media outlets featured articles about how Smith had the scoop on Watergate two months before journalists Bob Woodward and Carl Bernstein broke the story for The Washington Post.
 The scandal led to the resignation of President Richard Nixon.

 In his memoir, Suppressed: Confessions of a New York Times Washington Correspondent, Smith criticizes the Times for its failure to use the Watergate information and its subsequent lack of neutrality in covering Washington.
 The book recounts Smith’s lunch with the then Acting Director of the FBI, L. Patrick Gray, who gave Smith detailed information about Watergate.

 Early life, education, military service

 Smith grew up in Boston.
 He earned a BA at Harvard College, and was a Fulbright Scholar at the University of Tübingen, Germany.
 He graduated from Columbia University with an MA in International Affairs and an MS in Journalism.
 He served as a First Lieutenant and Infantry platoon leader in the US Army Reserve from 1965 through 1971.
 In 1972, Smith left the Times to attend Yale Law School.